Fretless Audio bring your home recordings to life. We specialise in mixing home recordings, giving your songs the professional sound they deserve.

 Fretless Audio was founded to help musicians get great sounding mixes.

 Home recording is now easier and more accessible than ever before.
 This is something I highly recommend trying - recording your own music can often be more creative, less pressured and cheaper than 'traditional' recording.

-Once you've recorded your music, you'll want to make it stand out.
-Hiring a quality mixing engineer can take your music to the next level.
+Once you've recorded your music, the next step is to make it stand out.
 That's where we come in.
 Relying on industry experience, we'll work with you to create a great sounding record that you'll be proud of.
 Our process is 100% collaborative, with a focus on you and your music.

 Get in touch, and let's have a chat about your music!